Pilatch/easy-element/README.md

 If your styles live in a file ending in `.scss` or `.sass` then easy-element will figure out which preprocesser syntax to use.

+### Partials

+Easy Element understands that partials' file-names start with underscores.
+So you can `@import '_colors.scss';` and whatnot without it trying to build that partial as a separate web component.

 ## Example Elements

 Take a look at [the repository's test/src folder](https://github.com/Pilatch/easy-element/tree/master/test/src) to see the different elements we built to test Easy Element.